MaxHalford/sorobn/README.md

 To summarize, we prefer to give the user the flexibility to discretize the variables by herself.
 Indeed, most of the time the best procedure depends on the problem at hand and cannot be automated adequatly.

-## Examples
+## Toy networks

-Several premade networks are available to fool around with:
+Several toy networks are available to fool around with:

 - `load_alarm` — the alarm network introduced by Judea Pearl.
-- `load_asia` — a popular exampled introduced in [*Local computations with probabilities on graphical structures and their application to expert systems*](https://www.jstor.org/stable/2345762).
+- `load_asia` — a popular example introduced in [*Local computations with probabilities on graphical structures and their application to expert systems*](https://www.jstor.org/stable/2345762).
 - `load_sprinkler` — the network used in chapter 14 of [*Artificial Intelligence: A Modern Approach (3rd edition)*](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=2ahUKEwj5mv3s9rLpAhU3D2MBHc0zARIQFjABegQIAhAB&url=https%3A%2F%2Ffaculty.psau.edu.sa%2Ffiledownload%2Fdoc-7-pdf-a154ffbcec538a4161a406abf62f5b76-original.pdf&usg=AOvVaw0i7pLrlBs9LMW296xeV6b0).

 Here is some example usage: